You can set up the Serialized Manufacturing application to perform serialization and aggregation of the manufactured products.

 - Establish a connection to SAP Advanced Track and Trace for Pharmaceuticals (SAP ATTP) system from where Movilitas.Cloud can fetch the serial numbers.
-The connection can be established using a business channel with SAP ATTP source.
+The connection can be established by using a business channel with SAP ATTP source.

 - Establish a connection to SAP Information Collaboration Hub for Life Sciences (SAP ICH) system from where Movilitas.Cloud can fetch the serial numbers.
-The connection can be established using a business channel with SAP ICH source.
+The connection can be established by using a business channel with SAP ICH source.

 - Establish a connection to TraceLink from where Movilitas.Cloud can fetch the serial numbers.
-The connection can be established using a business channel with a TraceLink Partner source.
+The connection can be established by using a business channel with a TraceLink Partner source.